-- The Promenade (Village Road): in Arabic El Memsha; this 5 km long stretch is home to large hotels, malls, shops and restaurants.
+- The Promenade (Village Road): in Arabic El Memsha; this three-mile-long stretch is home to large hotels, malls, shops and restaurants.

 - Sekala: meaning the marina or boardwalk in Arabic, this is the oldest part of Hurghada with a bustling centre for shopping, local life and tourism.